 E-path 1

-E1 (E-path 1) in Sweden is a scenic hiking trail that stretches from Halmstad to Grövelsjön.
-The E1 trail was inaugurated in 1992 and has a total length of approximately 1,200 kilometers in Sweden.
+E1 in Sweden is a scenic hiking trail that runs from Halmstad to Grövelsjön.
+The E1 was inaugurated in 1992 and has a total length of approximately 1,200 kilometres in Sweden.

-The E-path 1 in Sweden was inaugurated in 1992, beginning in Halmstad in the south and ending at the Grövelsjö Mountains in Northern Dalarna.
-Currently, pedestrians are unable to take the ferry between Grenå and Halmstad.
-Please see suggested alternative route below.
-From Grövelsjön, you can continue into Norway, all the way to Nordkapp.
-From Denmark, you can continue south through Germany, Switzerland, and Italy, all the way to the Mediterranean coast.
-For those who stick to the equally beautiful Swedish sections, you’ll encounter diverse trails mostly in lowlands, except in the north where you hike through magnificent mountain terrain.
+E1 in Sweden was inaugurated in 1992.
+It starts in Halmstad in the south and ends at the Grövelsjö Mountains in northern Dalarna.
+At present, hikers cannot take the ferry between Grenaa and Halmstad; see the suggested alternative route below.
+From Grövelsjön, you can continue into Norway all the way to Nordkapp.
+From Denmark, the trail continues south through Germany, Switzerland and Italy, all the way to the Mediterranean coast.
+If you stay on the equally beautiful Swedish sections, you will encounter varied trails mostly in lowland landscapes, except in the north where you hike through magnificent mountain terrain.

-The Swedish section of the E1 covers about 1,300 kilometers of trails that connect Hallandsleden, Bohusleden, Vildmarksleden, Sjuhäradsleden, Västra Vätterleden, Bergslagsleden, Malingsbo-Klotenleden, Sméleden, Gagnefs Fäbodstigar, Romboleden, Siljansleden, Vasaloppsleden, and the southern portion of Kungsleden.
+The Swedish section of E1 covers approximately 1,300 kilometres of trails linking together Hallandsleden, Bohusleden, Vildmarksleden, Sjuhäradsleden, Västra Vätterleden, Bergslagsleden, Malingsbo-Klotenleden, Sméleden, Gagnefs fäbodstigar, Romboleden, Siljansleden, Vasaloppsleden and Södra Kungsleden.

 Distance: 218 km

-Trail markers: Orange markings and blue signs with white text “Hallandsleden”
+Trail marking: Orange markings and blue signs with white text “Hallandsleden”

 Bohusleden (Lindome/Blåvättnerna – Skatås)